jghamburg/pbt-demo/docs/my.slides.md

 ## Test Oracle

-On the other hand there are a lot of functions and algorithms where you want to optimize our e.g. old one to improve speed.
+There are a lot of functions and algorithms where you want to optimize.
 So you have to verify that

 ```text
 ForAll x:old(x) == new(x)